 About the Department of Chemistry and Biochemistry

+It's time for bigger goals and the programs and professors in the Department of Chemistry and Biochemistry enables you to achieve your ambitions.
 Our award-winning faculty of three teaching and 15 tenure-track professors currently includes two Fellows of the American Chemical Society, National Science Foundation Career awardees, a winner of numerous R&D 100 Awards, patent holders, editors of professional journals, and multiple winners of university awards for teaching, scholarship, and service.
-Our program is organized around the traditional fields of Analytical, Biochemistry, Inorganic, Organic, and Physical Chemistry, and has interdisciplinary strengths in Biomolecular, Computational, and Environmental Chemistry, taking us to the frontiers of chemical research and its applications.
+Our program is organized around the traditional fields of Analytical, Biochemistry, Inorganic, Organic, and Physical Chemistry, as well as the rising and important field of Green Chemistry.
+Moreover, our faculty have interdisciplinary strengths in Biomolecular, Computational, Materials and Environmental Chemistry, taking us to the frontiers of chemical research and its applications.

-Our graduate program fosters active learning through a research based curriculum beginning with two semester long research "rotations," continuing with a formal dissertation outline and data defense, and culminating in the dissertation defense itself.
+We offer two graduate programs to help you achieve your goals, a Ph.D in Chemistry or a M.S. in Chemistry.
+Our Ph.D. program fosters active learning through a research based curriculum beginning with two semester-long research "rotations," continuing with a formal dissertation outline and data defense, and culminating in the dissertation defense itself.
+Our M.S. program comes in two forms, the more traditional two-year program for those with undergraduate degrees from outside of Duquesne, or our new dual degree programs for current Duquesne students that requires only one additional year to have the B.S. and M.S. degrees.
+The more traditional approach allows for a customizable course-based M.S. degree, while the dual degree program incorporates courses and laboratory research.
 Throughout their graduate careers, our award-winning students examine emerging scientific problems of fundamental importance, with practical implications for our broader society.
 Students also have ample opportunity to develop critical non-technical skills such as communication, teamwork, and leadership by writing papers, presenting talks and posters, and volunteering to serve on departmental committees such as the Student Safety Committee.
 Duquesne's Center for Teaching Excellence is a unique resource that offers faculty and student teaching assistants the opportunity for early feedback on courses, a series of workshops on classroom or laboratory pedagogy, and the opportunity to build a teaching portfolio attesting to their teaching accomplishments.
 Opportunities also abound for collaborations with our Biology Department and School of Pharmacy, as well as companies, government labs, and other universities in the Pittsburgh area and beyond.

 Our vibrant undergraduate program is designed to teach students to think like scientists by doing science.
 Our students participate in inquiry-based laboratories and are welcomed into research laboratories as early as possible, where they work side-by-side with professors and graduate students.
 Our students are also offered internships at leaders in industry such as Bayer and Valspar.
 Throughout their time at Duquesne, all students have the opportunity to gain hands-on experience with our modern research instrumentation in mass spectrometry, NMR, powder and single-crystal X-ray diffraction, scanning electron microscopy, and high-performance computing, funded in part by nine NSF/MRI grants secured over the past 14 years.
 Major facilities include the Agilent Center of Excellence in Mass Spectrometry, the university's Center for Computational Sciences, and the Center for Metals in Biological Systems.